To :is()

 ?

-Consider this following complex selectors:
+Consider the following complex selectors:

 .a .b .c {